wernerkrauss/silverstripe-fluent-export-import/README.md

 - [ ] documentation how to ask ChatGPT to translate in a correct way

 ## Thanks to
-Thanks to [Nobrainer](https://www.nobrainer.dk/) for sponsoring this module ❤️.
+Thanks to [Nobrainer](https://www.nobrainer.dk/) and [Adiwidjaja Teamworks](https://www.adiwidjaja.com/) for sponsoring this module ❤️.

 A special thank you to [Lekoala](https://github.com/lekoala) for the support with his CMS-Actions and PureModal modules.